 Budget for savings

-This is arguably the most important line item in a budget.
+This is arguably the most important line item in a household budget.
 How much is left at the end of the month?
 The South African savings rate is 13.8% and at this point we’re at 23.7%, trying to increase it even more.
 I did a blog post on how your savings rate influences your retirement horizon if you want to read more about this topic.
 Make sure that you budget for saving.
-Make it ambitious and make it your first purchase for the month.
-The comparison of these figures can be seen in the figure below.
+Make it ambitious and make it your first purchase every month.
+The comparison of all the figures can be seen in the figure below.

 It is evident that my problem spending areas are entertainment and housing.
 I am content with spending extra to see the world.
 After all we must live for the present while planning for the future.
 We’re also actively working on our excessive housing cost by paying extra into our bond.
-Feel free to compare your cost to the national average to get a sense of where your money is going and where you can save.
+Feel free to compare your cost to the national average.
+This will give you a sense of where your money is going and where you can save.

 Be safe out there,